 Knowing when to be flexible can also help you through the negotiating process.
 You’ve got to find ways to give a little and take a little until you come to a win-win agreement.

 You can’t give in the instant there’s a counter.
 You can’t blindly accept what’s offered or accept terms you know aren’t the best for your client just to get the deal done.
-Toughness gives you the ability to stand up for your clients and demand they get a fair deal no matter what side of the transaction they’re on.
+Negotiating skills gives you the ability to stand up for your clients and demand they get a fair deal no matter what side of the transaction they’re on.

 Your Journey to Becoming a Successful Real Estate Agent Starts Here